8891689/KeyKiller-Cuda/README.md

 - **-R**: Activate random mode.
 - **-b**: Enable backup mode to resume from last progress (not for random mode).
 - **-G**: Specify the GPU ID to use, default is 0.
+-  **p**: Press the p key to pause your work and press it again to resume it.

 ## Example Output